-David Douthit - 7/8th Principal

-Pam Bevis - 9/10th Principal
+David Douthit - 7/8th Principal Pam Bevis - 9/10th Principal Rusty Mercer- Dean of Students 7-12 Amie Whitehill- Academic Principal 7-12

-MIAMI JUNIOR HIGH SCHOOL HANDBOOK 2022-2023 STUDENT AND PARENT ACKNOWLEDGEMENT
+MIAMI JUNIOR HIGH SCHOOL HANDBOOK 2023-2024 STUDENT AND PARENT ACKNOWLEDGEMENT

 Miami Public Schools will no longer send a printed version of the Student Handbook home with students.
 The handbook will be available for viewing, downloading, and/or printing from our website.
 The direct link to the handbook is: